 Acupuncture: An Overview of Scientific Evidence By Mel Hopper Koppelman, DAc, MSc, MSc

 Acupuncture points are the specific points located along the meridians where the Qi (pronounced “Chi”, means energy) is both concentrated and accessible.

-Billions of people have testified that acupuncture is effective and lots of controlled studies both in China and West shown that acupuncture works for a variety of diseases.
+Billions of people have testified that acupuncture is effective.
+Lots of controlled studies both in China and West showed that acupuncture works for a variety of diseases.